Cells divide when:

 A growing and dividing cell goes through a series of stages called the cell cycle.

-The first stages of the cell cycle involve cell growth, then synthesis of DNA.
+The first stages of the cell cycle involve cell growth, then replication of DNA.
 The single strand of DNA that makes up each chromosome produces an exact copy of itself.
-After this a period of further growth occurs and the DNA is checked for errors.
-Mitosis occurs after this checking has been completed.
-Finally the cytoplasm of the cell separates and two cells are formed.
+All of the organelles inside the cell are also copied.
+These processes happen in a stage of the cell cycle called interphase.